influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withEnabled(enabled)
 ```

-enable locality load balancing, this is DestinationRule-level and will override mesh wide settings in entirety.
+"enable locality load balancing, this is DestinationRule-level and will override mesh wide settings in entirety."

 ### fn spec.trafficPolicy.loadBalancer.localityLbSetting.withFailover